Robotics & Humanoid Automation — Research Frontier

 Open problems:

-- Scaling world models to highly unstructured environments (homes vs. factories)
+- Scaling world models to unstructured home environments (where 1X is betting)

 - Real-time inference constraints on robot hardware